1211ciel/node/words.md

+consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent What he does is not consistent with what he says.
+What he does is not consistent with what he says.
+What he does is not consistent with what he says.
+What he does is not consistent with what he says.
+What he does is not consistent with what he says.

-consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent What he does is not consistent with what he says.
+consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent consistent What he does is not consistent with what he says.
 What he does is not consistent with what he says.